Singh v. Carter

 Share this Case

-When Simmer was accepted into West Point in 2006, he believed that he would be given a religious accommodation for his unshorn hair, beard, and turban.
-But on Reception Day he was told he had to cut his hair and shave or give up his seat at the Academy.
+As a child, Simmer Singh wore the patka, a small turban worn by Sikh children to cover their unshorn hair.
+In high school, he began wearing a full turban and beard—also core “articles of faith” in the Sikh religion—to remind him of the inherent dignity and equality of every individual before God.
+He expected to wear these articles of faith to his death – until he joined the Army.
+Simmer believed that he would be given a religious accommodation for his unshorn hair, beard, and turban, but on Reception Day he was told he had to cut his hair and shave or leave the Academy.
 Compelled on the spot to choose between serving his country and his faith—a decision no American should have to make—he chose to serve, committing to reclaim his articles of faith at the earliest opportunity.

-On February 29, 2016, Becket, McDermott, and the Sikh Coalition filed suit on Simmer’s behalf to prevent the discriminatory testing and to obtain a permanent accommodation.
-On March 4, the court ordered the Department of Defense to cease all discriminatory testing against Captain Singh and granted him temporary protection while the case was ongoing.
+On February 29, 2016, Becket, McDermott, and the Sikh Coalition filed a lawsuit on Simmer’s behalf to block the discriminatory testing and to obtain a permanent accommodation.
+Days later, in a rare move against the Army, the court ordered the Department of Defense to cease all discriminatory testing against Captain Singh because of his religious beard and granted him temporary protection while the case was ongoing.
 In March 2016, Becket filed a similar lawsuit in Singh v.
-McConville on behalf of Specialist Kanwar Bir Singh, Specialist Harpal Singh, and Private Arjan Singh Ghotra and their right to serve in the Army without abandoning their Sikh faith.
+McConville on behalf of Specialist Kanwar Bir Singh, Specialist Harpal Singh, and Private Arjan Singh Ghotra and their right to serve in the Army without abandoning their Sikh articles of faith.